-9. Hit Indicator: When an enemy is firing on you and you take a hit, the hit indicator will pop up to show you the direction the hit came from (CQC only).

-10. Score Card: Press the [TOUCH PAD] button (top left) to access the scorecard mid-game.
+- 9. Hit Indicator: When an enemy is firing on you and you take a hit, the hit indicator will pop up to show you the direction the hit came from (CQC only). - 10.
+Score Card: Press the F1 to access the scorecard mid-game.
 In here you can see how well you are performing.
-Pressing [CIRCLE] button or the [TOUCH PAD] button (top left) again will return you to game.
+Pressing B or the View button again will return you to game.